IoTForDevices/FY20-IoTPnP-HOLs/Slides/README.md

-This folder contains the slides that were used during the IoT Plug and Play bootcamp.
+This folder contains the slides that were used during the IoT Plug and Play bootcamp in Paris on January 8 and 9, 2020.